tilezen/vector-datasource/docs/layers.md

 * `layer`
 * `location`: from OpenStreetMap to indicate if building is underground, similar to `layer`.
 * `min_height`: value from `min_height` in meters, where available, otherwise estimated from `building:min_levels` if present
+* `min_zoom`: a suggested minimum zoom at which the building should become visible based on area and volume limits.
+This is only present on buildings in tiles at zoom 16 and below.
 * `roof_color`: from `roof:color` tag
 * `roof_height`: from `roof:height` tag
 * `roof_material`: from `roof:material` tag